Work in Progress

 The Terror

-During the Terror, when Weltheas became uninhabitable, vast fleets of evacuation ships carried refugees into exile.
-Myrdin Windheim, then a child, fled aboard one such vessel with his parents.
+Myrdin Windheim was then a child when he fled aboard one those vessels alongside his parents.
 During the crossing, both parents perished.
 Accounts differ as to whether this was due to starvation, sickness, or an accident.

 On the night of their deaths, Myrdin claimed to have witnessed an oracle rising from the black water, visible only to him.
 The entity spoke without words, opening its immense eye and imparting what Myrdin later described as “the shape of survival.”